nfuhs/get-started-elm/README.md

 ### Getting started with Elm

-This blopost is a short introduction to Elm and will teach you something about Elm weird parts for beginners, decoding JSON. who are familar with JavaScript and node.js in order to consume data via JSON REST responses from a third party API.
+This blopost is a short introduction to Elm and will teach you something about Elm weird parts for beginners, decoding JSON. who are familiar with JavaScript and node.js in order to consume data via JSON REST responses from a third party API.

 #### An short introduction to Elm

-To explain Elm in simply terms, Elm is a purely functional programming language for building webapps like Single Page Apps and other web applications.
+To explain Elm in simply terms, Elm is a purely functional programming language for building web apps like Single Page Apps and other web applications.

 The [Elm compiler](https://github.com/elm/compiler)  itself is implemented in [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) which itself is a compiled general-purpose purely functional programming language.

-Like Haskell Elm is a functional programming language and you'll never see runtime errors running an Elm application or other [wierd parts](https://github.com/denysdovhan/wtfjs) of JavaScript.
+Like Haskell Elm is a functional programming language and you'll never see runtime errors running an Elm application or other [weird parts](https://github.com/denysdovhan/wtfjs) of JavaScript.

-Since Elm programs can be compiled directly to JavaScript you see you have all the advantages of a pure functional programminglanguage which makes it perfect for developing large web applications.
+Since Elm programs can be compiled directly to JavaScript you see you have all the advantages of a pure functional programming language which makes it perfect for developing large web applications.
 Elm is not the only language that compiles to JavaScript there are also projects like [TypeScript](https://www.typescriptlang.org/) , [Reason](https://reasonml.github.io/) and [ClojureScript](https://clojurescript.org/) just to mention a few.

 In my view one the most interesting parts is the Elm architecture which structure unlike using the latest JavaScript framework doesn't change ever.
 We will discuss this architecture further when we begin to write the client app.